BayBE — A Bayesian Back End for Design of Experiments¶

 🫖 Find tasty espresso machine settings

-This is achieved via Bayesian Design of Experiments, which is an efficient way for navigating parameter search spaces.
+This is achieved via Bayesian Design of Experiments, which helps to efficiently navigate parameter search spaces.
 It balances exploitation of parameter space regions known to lead to good outcomes and exploration of unknown regions.

 🔋 Batteries Included¶